Statewide Historic Preservation Plan

 STATEWIDE HISTORIC PRESERVATION PLAN APPROVED

-The Office of Historic Preservation is happy to announce that the new State Plan for California--entitled Sustainable Preservation: California's Statewide Historic Preservation Plan, 2013-2017--has been approved by the National Park Service.
-For purposes of making the plan available as soon as possible, we are posting it here in simple text form.
-When it has been formatted and designed, we'll upload the new version of the plan.
+The Office of Historic Preservation is happy to announce that the new State Plan for California--entitled Sustainable Preservation: California's Statewide Historic Preservation Plan, 2013-2017--has been approved by the National Park Service, and is now available here for review.

 The vision, goals and objectives outlined in the State Plan can’t possibly be achieved by one agency, such as the Office of Historic Preservation, acting alone, or even a few operating in concert.